How to Integrate Applications

 Enter Gmail in the search window and click on the displayed suggestion.

-The Yoom and Gmail linking screen will be displayed, so click "Sign in with Google".
+The Yoom and Gmail connection screen will be displayed, click "Sign in with Google".

-Select the account you want to link this time and proceed with linking Yoom and Gmail.
+Select the account you want to connect this time and proceed with the Yoom and Gmail connection.

 Gmail will be displayed in My Apps.